General

 Only one application per applicant or organisation will be accepted.
 One individual is not able to act as the primary contact for two separate applications.
 This applies to both individual and group/collective activity.

-Can my activity commence before 1 June 2024?
+Can my project commence before 1 July 2025?

-Creative Victoria will not consider funding for activity prior to 1 June 2024.
-You should not commit to any arrangements or make any payments on the assumption you will receive support for activity prior to this date.
+Creative Victoria will not consider funding for activity prior to 1 July 2025.
+You should not commit to any arrangements or make any payments on the assumption you will receive support for project prior to this date.

 As Creative Victoria grants use public money, the allocation of funds through our grants programs requires significant scrutiny and applicants cannot be funded until this process has been completed.